Sylvia Sky, M.A., M.F.A., experienced astrologer, writes about astrology, Tarot, and spirituality.

 I said, “So, either you believe He threw them all up there at random, or that He arranged them in a certain order.
 I believe He arranged them in a certain order that has meaning.
 Astrology tries to understand and appreciate that order.”

 That was not enough to convince him, though.
 The problem he had is that astrologers try to foresee or predict the future, and the Bible, which he accepts as the literal word of God, calls that blasphemy.
 But the Bible, a fascinating book with many contradictions, also makes exceptions.
-Hebrew Scripture, also called the Old Testament, includes books and books of prophets and prophecies.
+Hebrew Scripture, also called the Old Testament, includes many books by prophets making prophecies.
 Going by the prophetic books of the Bible, it seems to be okay with God to tell the future if you worship the Hebrew God and not another one.

 The Bible and Astrology